-As shown in the chart below, there were 402 damage investigations conducted during this grant period.
-Included in this investigation total are 63 damage investigations conducted offsite.
-An offsite investigation is conducted as follows: The damage investigators, upon receiving information from operators or excavators via phone or email, of damage to facilities outside the Wichita or Kansas City metro areas, contact the parties involved to gather information, which is then verified using the call center's notification database.
+As shown in the chart below, there were 473 damage investigations conducted during this grant period.
+Included in this investigation total were 147 damage investigations conducted offsite.
+An offsite investigation is conducted when damage investigators receive information from operators or excavators via phone or email, of damage to facilities outside the Wichita or Kansas City metro areas.
 If credible evidence is available, the investigator may recommend the Commission take enforcement action.
-This approach allows for enforcement of KUUDPA throughout Kansas using limited manpower resources.
-The total number of investigations during the grant period led to 207 notices of probable noncompliance being issued to the party considered at fault by KCC Staff.
-Further enforcement was accomplished by Staff issuing 93 penalties in the total amount of \$46,500 to both excavators digging without locates and to utility operators who inaccurately located or failed to locate their facilities.
+This approach has allowed for enforcement of KUUDPA throughout Kansas using limited manpower resources.
+In 2020, due to the pandemic the total number of offsite investigations increased substantially by 58%.
+The total number of investigations during the grant period led to 339 notices of probable noncompliance being issued to the party considered at fault by KCC Staff.
+Further enforcement was accomplished by Staff recommending 111 penalties in the total amount of \$101,500 to both excavators digging without locates and to utility operators who inaccurately located or failed to locate their facilities.
 A strong physical enforcement presence has been established in these metro areas by the continued activities of both investigators.
 In addition to investigating damages shortly after they occur, the investigators made random site visits to conduct locate ticket audits to assure that tickets were completed by the due date and that lines were marked within the scope of the ticket.
-This has been an excellent enforcement tool with the utility operators in the constant struggle to get all facilities marked on time.
-The chart shows approximately 52% of the Probable Noncompliances issued during this period were to utility operators (increase of 2% from previous grant period) and approximately 48% were issued to excavators (decrease of 1% from previous grant period).
-The decrease in Probable Non-compliances issued to excavators is likely due to excavators being more prudent in the field and due to the on-site education provided by KCC staff.
-The increase in Probable Non-compliances issued to the utility operators is at least in part due to the operators locating with inaccurate maps or measurements and due to the contract locators working with limited or inexperienced staff.
+This has been an excellent enforcement tool to ensure the utility operators are meeting their obligation in the constant struggle to get all facilities marked on time.
+The chart shows approximately 54% of the Probable Non-compliances issued during this period were to utility operators (increase of 2% from previous grant period) and approximately 46% were issued to excavators (decrease of 2% from previous grant period).
+As shown in the chart below, there was a significant increase in the number of locate requests made in both the Wichita and Kansas City metro areas and in offsite locations.
+There was also a significant increase in the number of probable non-compliances issued to the utility operators from the previous grant year.
+This increase is due at least in part to the operators providing inaccurate locates because of inaccurate maps or measurements and due to the contract locators working with limited or inexperienced staff.